RBusarow/Dispatch/dispatch-test-junit5/README.md

 ## This module replaces dispatch-test

-If using this module, there is no need to include the `dispatch-dispatch-test` artifact in your dependencies.
+If using this module, there is no need to include the `dispatch-test` artifact in your dependencies.

 ## JUnit dependencies